Suresoft-GLaDOS/bugscpp/README.rst

     $ d++ checkout wireshark 1

-Finally, to build and test `wireshark`, or any project you've just cloned, run the following a sequence of commands:
+Finally, to build and test `wireshark`, or any project you've just cloned, run the following sequence of commands:

 ::